 Dunlops Road & Daiken Fires, North Canterbury

-Fire and Emergency continue to fight two significant fires near the Ashley/Rakahuri River in North Canterbury.
+While much needed rain fell last night and this morning bringing a small reprieve, there is still work to be done to extinguish the two fires near the Ashley/Rakahuri River in North Canterbury.

-The Dunlops Road fire is burning along the riverbank in the vicinity of Dunlops Road, Loburn, while the Daiken Fire is burning along the riverbank to the east of the Ashley-Loburn Bridge.
+The Dunlops Road fire continues to burn along the riverbank in the vicinity of Dunlops Road, Loburn, while the Daiken Fire is burning along the riverbank to the east of the Ashley-Loburn Bridge.

-Whilst the both fires are contained and perimeters established, they are not considered to be under control and the situation remains high-risk.
+Both fires remain contained and perimeters established, however they are not considered to be under control and despite the rain, the situation remains high-risk.

-Weather continues to be a complicating factor and even though some rain is forecast, it is not expected to make a huge impact on the fire.
-Fortunately the gusty sou’wester predicted earlier did not eventuate however, strong winds and the risk of falling trees makes the situation difficult for fire fighters.
-A southwest wind change will prevail through this evening and into the morning.
-The team will continue to monitor the weather closely.
+Full firefighting operations resumed this morning and with cool damp conditions, the focus is on up-lifting the deep-seated burn areas and improving containment lines.

-Night crews will be in place for both fires.
-The crews on the fire ground this evening will patrol the containment lines and respond to any flare-ups as required.
-Full fire fighting operations will resume in the morning with an increased resource to focus on the deep seated burn areas in the fire ground.
+Between 8-10mm of rain has fallen on the fire ground and this, along with reduced temperatures, assisted overnight crews with no major flare-ups reported.
+The fire is still within its containment lines and no properties are currently at risk.

 North Canterbury remains in a Prohibited Fire Season and people should avoid any activities that have the potential to cause sparks.